mrj0nesmtl/sheltr-v2/public/docs/about/whitepaper_final.md

 As we reflect on SHELTR's journey from concept to reality, we are reminded that technologys true power lies in its ability to create meaningful change.
 Our platform has evolved from a simple donation system to a comprehensive ecosystem that empowers both donors and participants while maintaining the highest standards of security, performance, and scalability.

-### Key Achievements:
+### 2025 Goals:
-- Processed over 1M secure transactions
+- Process over 1M secure transactions
-- Helped transition 750+ individuals to stable housing
+- Help transition 750+ individuals to stable housing
-- Achieved 99.99% platform uptime
+- Achieve 99.99% platform uptime
-- Expanded to 50+ partner shelters
+- Expand to 50+ partner shelters

 ### Looking Forward:
 The future of SHELTR is bright, with planned expansions into: